If you prefer to always view the website in English, please click here.

 {{content.form.success.title}}

 You don't need to adapt to Endesa's tariffs because they adapt to you.
 If you go to our catalogue you can compare the different tariffs for yourself.
-Or if you prefer, you can answer a few questions about your consumption habits and we will take care of comparing all the different electricity and gas tariffs and then make a customised recommendation.
+Or if you prefer, you can answer a few questions and we will take care of comparing all the different electricity and gas tariffs and then make a customised recommendation.

 Comparison of Electricity and Gas Tariffs

 You don't need to adapt to Endesa's tariffs because they adapt to you.
 If you go to our catalogue you can compare the different tariffs for yourself.
-Or if you prefer, you can answer a few questions about your consumption habits and we will take care of comparing all the different electricity and gas tariffs and then make a customised recommendation.
+Or if you prefer, you can answer a few questions and we will take care of comparing all the different electricity and gas tariffs and then make a customised recommendation.

 Spend a minute to find the product which best adapts to you: